Saturday 30 September 2023

 755-nm wavelength can reduce or remove epidermal hyper-pigmentation.

 Laser energy of 1064-nm wavelength can reach the dermal layer of our skin.
 1064-nm light is highly absorbed by water, oxyhemoglobin and dark melanins locating in the dermis.
-This creates a gentle thermal induction to stimulate the skin's natural repair response, triggering collagen & elastin productions, leading to collagen remodeling and fine line reduction.
-It also reduces dermal hyper-pigment, and redness & rosacea caused by dilated capillaries.
+Using the Genesis technique, this creates a gentle thermal induction to stimulate the skin's natural repair response, triggering collagen & elastin productions, leading to collagen remodeling and fine wrinkle reduction.
+By improving the dermis layer, it also reduces dermal hyper-pigment, and redness & rosacea caused by dilated capillaries.

 WHICH PARTS OF BODY AREAS CAN BE TREATED: